 A new resource that helps federal data providers and data users better understand and harness the strategic value of open data

-Our reports, white papers and policy notes provide insights, best practices and recommendations on utilizing and investing in open data for social good and economic growth.Learn more ›
+Our reports, white papers and policy notes provide insights, best practices and recommendations on utilizing and investing in open data for social good and economic growth.Learn More ›

 Our tools and trainings help advance the use of open data in the U.S. and globally.
-They provide practical open data skills and deeper dives in specific sectors.Learn more ›
+They provide practical open data skills and deeper dives in specific sectors.Learn More ›

-The Center for Open Data Enterprise was founded by an expert team that has led pioneering work in the field, both domestically and abroad.LEARN MORE
+CODE was founded by an expert team that has led pioneering work on the use of open government data both domestically and abroad.LEARN MORE